scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ### 03. 17.
 2024

+@1455 working on emptying bookmarks when deleting them...

 @0105
 To Do Next:
-- clicking on collection titles goes to <Macros > page. make sure necessary changes to page layout
+- clicking on collection titles goes to <Macros > page. make sure necessary changes to page layout ✅
-- make BOOKMARKS first in macros section and manageMacros
+- make BOOKMARKS first in macros section and manageMacros ✅
 	- add unique option in backEnd where deleting BOOKMARKS simply empties it
 - add options for BOOKMARK and collections in <Post>
 	- use api function to get collections